 Exceptions to Prior Consent

 The district may disclose personally identifiable information without prior consent under the following conditions:

-- To authorized representatives of the U.S. Comptroller General, U.S. Attorney General, U.S. Secretary of Education or state and local education authorities or the Oregon Secretary of State Audits Division in connected with an audit or evaluation of federal or state-supported education programs or the enforcement of or compliance with federal or state-supported education programs or the enforcement of compliance with federal or state regulations;
+4. To authorized representatives of the U.S. Comptroller General, U.S. Attorney General, U.S. Secretary of Education or state and local education authorities or the Oregon Secretary of State Audits Division in connection with an audit or evaluation of federal or state-supported education programs or the enforcement of, or compliance with federal or state-supported education programs or the enforcement of or compliance with federal or state regulations;

-- A judicial order or lawfully issued subpoena when the parent is a party to a court proceeding involving child abuse and neglect or dependancy matters;
+15. A judicial order or lawfully issued subpoena when the parent is a party to a court proceeding involving child abuse and neglect or dependent matters;

 OAR 581-021-0220 to -0430

 Individuals with Disabilities Education Act (IDEA), 20 U.S.C. §§ 1400-1419 (2012).